prog4biol/pfb2019/README.md

 **Symmetric Difference**

-The symetric difference is the elements that are only in the first set plus the elements that are only in the second set, with duplicates removed.
+The symmetric difference is the elements that are only in the first set plus the elements that are only in the second set, with duplicates removed.

 ![Set Symmetric Difference](https://raw.githubusercontent.com/srobb1/pfb2017/master/images//set_symmetric_difference.png)